Zakaria1986/DatabaseOperations/intro_to_sql.md

 );
 ```

+As a reminder, recall that our SQL statements can be written on one long line, but using this format allows is easier because each line represents a field in the table, and that field's properties.

 Like with the database, we can verify our table was created with `SHOW tables;`, but to ensure that all of our data types and additional options are configured correctly we can see a more detailed overview with

 ```sql
 DESCRIBE customers;
 ```

-We’re only using two data types, INTs and VARCHARS, but many more area available.
-However, there are several points worth reviewing…
+We’re only using two data types in our customers table, INTs and VARCHARS, many more are available, and several standard ones worth reviewing…

 ### SQL Data Types